paulbricman/paulbricman.github.io/_thoughtware/2022-03-21-bibliography.md

 There's a catch, though.
 In order to make use of those affordances, you need a record of those experiences indexed by time -- also called a calendar.
 I'm using the standard iCal format here, and you can connect any calendar which enables it.
 At the time of writing, I'm using Google Calendar (_gasp_), though I'll most likely switch to [Nextcloud](https://nextcloud.com/) once I get my [homelab Kubernetes cluster](/lifelong-learning) up and running.

 ![](/assets/img/bibliography_screenshot.png)
 _Conceptarium screenshot with bibliography surfaced around a new unsaved statement.
-It's aggregated in the bottom-left component, but individual items also show up under their respective notes._
+It's aggregated in the bottom-right component, but individual items also show up under their respective notes._

 Now, how does the bibliography component actually work?
 When you've selected a previous note, it surfaces the experiences which happened _just before_ you saved the idea.
 Additionally, you get to see the experiences which are likely to have informed _other_ notes which are related in meaning to the current one -- an ad-hoc bibliography for a whole cluster of loosely-related ideas.
 Note contents also contextualize the connection between the selection and surfaced experiences.